rikedyp/link/docs/index.md

 You can invoke `]LINK.Create`several times to create multiple links, and you can also use `]LINK.Import`or `]LINK.Export` to import source code into the workspace or export code to external files *without* creating links that will respond to subsequent changes.

 ## Functions vs. User Commands

-Before we move on to look at creating some links, a few words about the two ways that Link functionality can be accessed.
 With a few exceptions, each [Link API function](API/index.md) has a corresponding User Command, designed to make the functionality slightly easier to use interactively.

 ### User commands
 The user commands have the general syntax

 ```
      ]LINK.CmdName arg1 [arg2] [-name[=value] ...]
 ```

-where `arg2`'s presence depends on the specific command, and `-name` is a flag enabling the specific option and `-name=value` sets the specific option to a specific value.
+where `arg2`'s presence depends on the specific command, `-name` is a flag enabling the specific option and `-name=value` sets that option to a specific value.
 Some options (like `codeExtensions` and `typeExtensions`) require an array of values: in these cases the user commands typically take the *name* of a variable containing that array.

 For a list of installed user commands, type: